particle-iot/docs/src/content/reference/firmware.md

 - `Particle.subscribe()`
 - `Particle.publish()`

-For example, when the system is busy connecting to WiFi or establishing the cloud connection and the application calls `Particle.variable()` then the application will be blocked until the system finished connecting to the cloud (or gives up) so that it is free to service the `Particle.variable()` function call.
+For example, when the system is busy connecting to Wi-Fi or establishing the cloud connection and the application calls `Particle.variable()` then the application will be blocked until the system finished connecting to the cloud (or gives up) so that it is free to service the `Particle.variable()` function call.

 This presents itself typically in automatic mode and where `setup()` registers functions, variables or subscriptions.
 Even though the application thread is running `setup()` independently of the system thread, calling synchronous functions will cause the application to block until the system thread has finished connecting to the cloud.
 This can be avoided by delaying the cloud connection until after the synchronous functions have been called.